publishpress / translations

 Advanced options:

-# Custom languages only lib/vendor/bin/publishpress-translate --languages=de_DE,fr_FR,es_ES # Force re-translate all strings (ignore existing translations) lib/vendor/bin/publishpress-translate --force # Download specific languages lib/vendor/bin/publishpress-translate --download --languages=de_DE,fr_FR
+# Translate custom languages only vendor/bin/publishpress-translate --languages=de_DE,fr_FR,es_ES # Force re-translate all strings (ignore existing translations) vendor/bin/publishpress-translate --force # Download specific languages only vendor/bin/publishpress-translate --download --languages=de_DE,fr_FR # Upload specific languages only (no AI translation) vendor/bin/publishpress-translate --upload --languages=de_DE,fr_FR

 Note: The library automatically detects your environment (dev-workspace vs plugin root) and uses the correct vendor path.